The Wireless Institute Of Australia Weekly News Broadcast

 News For You In Both Audio And Text Formats

-The mp3 file is available from the link in the left hand column, in both a 14 meg file size and a lessor quality 7 meg file.
+The mp3 file is available from the link in the left hand column.

 AUDIO FILE AVAILABLE AFTER 0400 UTC SATURDAYS

 You may read this weeks news also from the link on the left.

 By free email just click the following Link This is for the TEXT of the VK1WIA audio news but it IS the TEXT only.

 click the following Link This is for the Audio Netcast of the weekly VK1WIA news broadcast.

 ALARA edition of the news 2007.
 Entire bulletin presented by members of the Australian Ladies Amateur Radio Association (August 5 2007)

 Societies and Club News Letter Editors can EXCHANGE a feed prior to the actual broadcast date, e-mail firstname.lastname@example.org

 Call-backs follow the RF editions, but also for text readers you may lodge a quick reply to let us know you read it, who knows, you might even get a "cheerio call".
 Thanks to to our dedicated band of broadcast volunteers who utilize their time and equipment in bringing you this weekly broadcast.